-BizRecycling Partners are key stakeholders in creating a healthy and effective waste management system.
-Our partners include local chambers of commerce, business alliances, and economic development authorities.
+BizRecycling Partners are key contributors to creating a healthy and effective waste management system.
+Our partners include local chambers of commerce, business alliances and economic development authorities.

 African Economic Development Solutions (AEDS)